Christopher-Silver/hockey-lakehouse-analytics/README.md

 # Hockey Lakehouse Analytics Platform

-An end-to-end hockey analytics platform built using a lakehouse architecture to transform raw NHL event data into interactive performance insights.
+An end-to-end hockey analytics platform that transforms raw NHL event data into actionable insights for coaching, scouting, and game strategy.

-This project demonstrates modern data engineering practices including Medallion architecture, structured pipelines, data quality validation, and BI-ready semantic modeling.
+Built on an Azure-based lakehouse architecture (ADLS Gen2 + Databricks + Delta Lake), this project simulates a real-world hockey analytics workflow—where raw data is ingested, modeled, and turned into decision-ready dashboards.

 ---

 ## Project Overview

-This project explores how a modern data platform can support hockey operations and analytics workflows.
+This project focuses on how modern data engineering and analytics can support hockey operations.

-Raw hockey data is ingested from NHL web APIs, processed through a structured pipeline (Bronze → Silver → Gold), and surfaced through Power BI dashboards and ad hoc analysis.
+Raw NHL data is ingested from public APIs, processed through a Medallion architecture (Bronze → Silver → Gold), and surfaced through interactive Power BI dashboards designed for real decision-making—not just visualization.

-The platform enables insights into:
+The platform enables users to:

-- goalie performance vs league benchmarks
+- identify how to exploit goalie weaknesses (shot type + location)
-- player penalty tendencies
+- evaluate player discipline and situational risk (penalties)
-- shot selection and accuracy
+- analyze shooting efficiency and tendencies (miss maps)
-- team physical play and situational behavior
+- understand team identity and strategy (hits, playstyle)

----
+Each dashboard is built to answer a specific hockey question, combining:
+- contextual filtering (game state, strength state, thresholds)
+- league benchmarking
+- interactive exploration

+The result is a system that mirrors how analysts, coaches, and management teams actually use data to gain a competitive edge.

 ## Architecture